 - ALL.
-The farm will listen for incoming connections to the current virtual IP and port(s) over all protocols.
+The farm will listen for inbound connections to the current virtual IP and port(s) over all protocols.
 If you selected this option, the virtual port will change to the default “*”, and you’ll not edit it.
 So, the farm will listen through all ports.

 - SIP.
-Enabling this option allows the farm to listen for incoming UDP packets to the virtual IP and the default port, 5060.
+Enabling this option allows the farm to listen for inbound UDP packets to the virtual IP and the default port, 5060.
 The farm will then parse the SIP headers of each packet to be correctly distributed to the backends.

 - FTP.
-Enabling this option allows the farm to listen for incoming TCP connections to the current virtual IP and the default port, 21.
+Enabling this option allows the farm to listen for inbound TCP connections to the current virtual IP and the default port, 21.
 The farm will then parse the FTP headers of each packet to be correctly distributed to the backends.
 Two modes are supported: The Active and the Passive mode.

 - TFTP.
-Enabling this option allows the farm to listen for incoming UDP packets to the current virtual IP and the default port, 69.
+Enabling this option allows the farm to listen for inbound UDP packets to the current virtual IP and the default port, 69.
 The farm will then parse the TFTP headers of each packet to be correctly distributed to the backends.

 - PPTP.
-Enabling this option allows the farm to listen for incoming TCP connections to the current virtual IP and port.
+Enabling this option allows the farm to listen for inbound TCP connections to the current virtual IP and port.
 The farm will then parse the PPTP headers of each packet to be correctly distributed to the backends.

 - SNMP.
-Enabling this option allows the farm to listen for incoming UDP packets to the current virtual IP and port.
+Enabling this option allows the farm to listen for inbound UDP packets to the current virtual IP and port.
 The farm will then parse the SNMP headers of each packet to be correctly distributed to the backends.

 Requirements for DSR: